-Transcend is a data privacy infrastructure company that makes it simple for companies to give their users control over their personal data, automatically fulfilling data subject requests inside companies across all of their data systems and vendors.
-Transcend provides their end-users with a control panel, or “Privacy Center”, hosted at
+Transcend is a data privacy infrastructure company that makes it simple for companies to give their users control over their data, automatically fulfilling data subject requests inside companies across all of their data systems and vendors.

-The Braze and Transcend partnership helps users automate privacy requests by orchestrating data across dozens of data systems.
-Ultimately, this helps teams comply with regulations like GDPR and CCPA and puts individuals in the driver’s seat when it comes to their data.
+The Braze and Transcend partnership helps users automate privacy requests by orchestrating data across dozens of data systems, helping teams comply with regulations like GDPR and CCPA.
+Transcend provides end-users with a control panel, or privacy center, hosted at

 Transcend allows you to programmatically access, erase, and opt users out of communication in the Braze platform in accordance with data privacy regulations.

 To get started, log in to Transcend.

 - Navigate to Data Map > Add Data Silo > Braze and select the Connect button.

 - When your account is provisioned, you will log in to one of the corresponding URLs:

 Use the following table to figure out what subdomain you should include based on your dashboard URL.

 - Once connected, navigate to the Transcend Privacy Center tab.
 Here, you’ll need to map the data in Braze to your data practices.
 To do this, create a new category and a new Data Collection with the appropriate naming convention (e.g., “Mailing Lists or User Profile”).
 Once completed, hit Publish.